awesomelemonade/Battlecode2019/README.md

 Navigation

 As shown above, a primary piece of infrastructure we built were pathfinding algorithms, Dijkstras and BFS.
 However, these algorithms in its vanilla form have a difficult time dealing with moving "barriers" (which are actually just other units).
-If one just simply consider all of the other units as impassable terrain,
+If one just simply consider all of the other units as impassable terrain, a unit could not travel through a 1-wide tunnel without waiting for the first unit to pass, because it would imagine the tunnel to be completely blocked.
+Yet, if we considered all units to be passable, a unit could be trying to go into a location where there's another unit is simply sitting there, waiting for the enemy to attack.
+We decided to take a simple approach, considering all units to be passable until they are detected to be not moving, in which they would be considered as impassable.
+This worked well enough throughout the competition, and possesses the advantage of not incurring explicit communication costs.

 Castle Centralization